tzlion/frogtool/README.md

 by EricGoldstein

+Tadpole is a device management tool for rthe SF2000 / Datafrog.
+It currently provides the following main features:
+* Rebuilding of the console specific rom lists
+* Merging ROM zips and jpg files with the same name to the relevant Zxx fileformat for each console
+* Changing the four in menu game shortcuts for each console
+* Changing the boot logo
+* Changing the background music
+* Changing the Console logos
+* Automating the GBA bios fix

 Tadpole started as a project to provide an easy to use GUI for tzlion's frogtool.
 However it has since added additional features.

-This tool will attempt to keep all features from the frogtool where possible.

 Tadpole allows you to rebuild the preset game lists on the SF2000 / Datafrog emulator handheld, so you can add (or remove) ROMs in the proper system categories instead of only being able to add them in the user folder.